George Carlin

-George Denis Patrick Carlin (May 12, 1937 – June 22, 2008) was an American stand-up comedian, social critic, actor and author.
-He was known for his dark comedy and reflections on politics, English, psychology, religion, and taboo subjects.
+George Denis Patrick Carlin (May 12, 1937 – June 22, 2008) was an American comedian, satirist, social critic, actor and author.
+Widely regarded as one of the greatest and most influential comedians of all time, he was known for his stand-up routines, blending dark comedy and commentary on topics such as contemporary politics, the English language, psychology, and religion (especially Christianity).

-Carlin was a frequent performer and guest host on The Tonight Show Starring Johnny Carson and hosted the first episode of Saturday Night Live in 1975.
+Carlin was a frequent performer and guest host on The Tonight Show Starring Johnny Carson and hosted the first episode of Saturday Night Live in 1975, both on NBC.
 The first of his 14 stand-up comedy specials for HBO was filmed in 1977, broadcast as George Carlin at USC.
 From the late 1980s onward, Carlin's routines focused on sociocultural criticism of American society.
 He often commented on political issues and satirized American culture.
 His "seven dirty words" routine was central to the 1978 United States Supreme Court case FCC v.
 Pacifica Foundation, in which a 5–4 decision affirmed the government's power to censor indecent material on public airwaves.

 Carlin released his first solo album, Take-Offs and Put-Ons, in 1966.
 He won five Grammy Awards for Best Comedy Album, for FM & AM (1972), Jammin' in New York (1992), Brain Droppings (2001), Napalm and Silly Putty (2002), and It's Bad for Ya (2008).
 The lattermost was his final comedy special, filmed less than four months before his death from cardiac failure.

 Carlin co-created and starred in the Fox sitcom The George Carlin Show (1994–1995).
 He is also known for his film performances in Car Wash (1976), Outrageous Fortune (1987), Bill & Ted's Excellent Adventure (1989), Bill & Ted's Bogus Journey (1991), The Prince of Tides (1991), Dogma (1999), Jay and Silent Bob Strike Back (2001), Scary Movie 3 (2003), and Jersey Girl (2004).
-He had voice roles as Zugor in Tarzan II, Fillmore in Cars (2006), and as Mr. Conductor on Shining Time Station, and narrated the American dubs of Thomas & Friends.
+He had voice roles as Zugor in Tarzan II, Fillmore in Cars (2006), Mr. Conductor on Shining Time Station (1991–1995), and the narrator on the American dubs of Thomas & Friends.

 Carlin was posthumously awarded the Mark Twain Prize for American Humor in 2008.
 He placed second on Comedy Central's list of top 10 American comedians in 2004, while Rolling Stone magazine ranked him second on its list of the 50 best stand-up comedians of all time in 2017, in both cases behind Richard Pryor and ahead of Lenny Bruce.